 3829001 [601] Catheter ablation of arrhythmia circuit or focus involving both atrial chambers

 3828701 [601] Catheter ablation of arrhythmia circuit or focus, not elsewhere classified

+3829300 [609] Percutaneous ventricular muscle ablation.

 The co-payment values are:

-0.7812 for F24A Interventional Coronary Procs, Not Adm for AMI, Major Comp and F24B Interventional Coronary Procedures, Not Admitted for AMI, Minor Complexity
+0.5587 for F24B Interventional Coronary Procedures, Not Admitted for AMI, Minor Complexity

-1.0446 for both F42A Circulatory Disorders, Not Admitted for AMI with Invasive Cardiac Investigative Interventions, Major Complexity and F42B Circulatory Disorders, Not Admitted for AMI with Invasive Cardiac Investigative Interventions, Minor Complexity.
+0.9679 for both F42A Circulatory Disorders, Not Admitted for AMI with Invasive Cardiac Investigative Interventions, Major Complexity and F42B Circulatory Disorders, Not Admitted for AMI with Invasive Cardiac Investigative Interventions, Minor Complexity.